Yukaii/yukaii.github.io/_hi_tips/2016-03-28-hosting-a-mongo-db-instance-on-google-cloud.md

 tumblr_url: http://hi-tips.tumblr.com/post/141840189541/hosting-a-mongo-db-instance-on-google-cloud
 ---

 I just signed up Google Cloud Platform(GCP) and got $300 free usage.
-It’s handy for starting a new mongo instance if you don’t care about the price.
+It’s handy for starting a new mongo instance if you don't care about the price.

 The following is the installation checklist.